motech99/T1A2_Portfolio/README.md

 ![1](./docs/wireframes/Portfolio%20Sitemap.png)

+#### Website Structure

-I have decided to go with a simple website structure based on the sitemap above.
-The Home page consists of two different sections: an About section and a Project section.
-From the home page, we can navigate to each of those sections as well as to the Blogs page.
-The Blogs page displays all the blogs in a section, from which we can navigate to each of the individual blogs.
-All indidual Blogs follow the same layout.
+I have finalised a simple website structure based on the sitemap provided earlier.
+The Home page will serve as the central hub of the website and will have two sections, the About section and the Project section.
+The blog page will be separate from the Home page and will lead to individual blogs, each following the same layout.

+#### Navigation Flow

+**Home Page:** When users visit my website, they will be directed to the Home Page.
+The Home Page has a navigation bar that displays different options such as Home, About Me, Projects, and Blogs.
+Users can click on the Home option to return to the Home Page.
+The About Me option takes them to the About Me section, the Projects option navigates them to the Projects section, and the Blogs option leads them to the Blogs page.
+The navigation bar is designed to help the users move around the website quickly and easily.

+ **Main section:** Upon entering the website, users can see a greeting message followed by my name.
+They can also download my CV by clicking the button provided or visit my GitHub and LinkedIn accounts through the icons displayed.

+ **About Me Section:** This section provides an overview of myself.
+It includes my passion for coding, why I started, what I'm currently doing, what I've done before, and my hobbies.

+ **Project Section:** This section displays all of my Projects as cards, each with a preview image, title and description.

+**Blogs Page:** The Blogs page uses the same cards as the Project one however it displays a preview image, article title and a published date. from there, users then can navigate to each blog by clicking on the respective cards.
+This page also has the same navigation bar which can lead back to the Home page or About/Project section.

+ **Blog 1-5 Page:** Each blog page features a navigation bar that offers the option to return to the Home page or the Blogs page.
+The page includes an article title, the name of the author, the date of publication, and a photo.
+These elements are then followed by an article section and the main content of the article.

-### Decision-Making Process for overall Aesthetic (R6)
+### Decision-Making Process for overall Aesthetic

 #### Mobile screen Home Page Wireframe